Meta's huge share price drop shakes world tech stocks | Business

 Meta's huge share price drop shakes world tech stocks

-Shares in Facebook owner Meta fell 20% in U.S. premarket trade on Thursday after the social media giant issued a dismal forecast, blaming Apple's privacy changes and increased competition.
-The huge drop, which comes before Amazon earnings later in the day, spilled over to Europe, where technology stocks posted some of the steepest declines and soured the mood across global financial markets in another busy day of central bank meetings.
+"Meta CEO Mark Zuckerberg may be keen to coax the world into an alternate reality, but disappointing fourth-quarter results were quick to burst his metaverse bubble," said Laura Hoy, an equity analyst at Hargreaves Lansdown.
+Big U.S. tech companies have come under mounting pressure in 2022 as investors expect policy tightening at the U.S. Federal Reserve to erode the industry's rich valuations following years of ultra-low interest rates.

-Shares in Facebook owner Meta fell 20% in U.S. premarket trade on Thursday after the social media giant issued a dismal forecast, blaming Apple's privacy changes and increased competition.
+Shares in Facebook owner Meta fell 26% on Thursday in what could be the worst single-day wipeout in market value for a U.S. company, after the social media giant issued a dismal forecast, blaming Apple's privacy changes and increased competition.
+The huge drop, erasing over $200 billion from Meta's market capitalization, spilled over to the broader technology sector and dragged the Nasdaq lower.

-The huge drop, which comes before Amazon earnings later in the day, spilled over to Europe, where technology stocks posted some of the steepest declines and soured the mood across global financial markets in another busy day of central bank meetings.
-Meta was set to lose a fifth of its market value, erasing about $200 billion.
-If the premarket losses hold, a decline of this size in Thursday's session would mark the company's worst one-day loss since its Wall Street debut in 2012.
+If losses hold, a decline of this size would also mark the company's worst one-day loss since its Wall Street debut in 2012.
+"Meta CEO Mark Zuckerberg may be keen to coax the world into an alternate reality, but disappointing fourth-quarter results were quick to burst his metaverse bubble," said Laura Hoy, an equity analyst at Hargreaves Lansdown.

-European technology heavyweights ASML, Infineon and SAP were among the shares weighing the most on the region's STOXX 600 equity benchmark, in what traders viewed as a kneejerk reaction to the Facebook tumble.
-Infineon was also penalized by a conservative outlook.
+Apple shed nearly $180 billion on Sep.
+3, 2020, while Microsoft lost $177 billion on March 16 in the same year.
+However, Meta's massive selloff is set to eclipse those if losses hold.
 Meta reported a decline in daily active users from the previous quarter for the first time as competition with rivals like TikTok, the video sharing platform owned by China's ByteDance, heats up.

 Meta said about 3% of worldwide monthly active users in the fourth quarter consisted solely of violating accounts while duplicate accounts may have represented about 11% of usage.
 The disappointment over Meta's earnings and the subsequent stock fall raised memories of the bursting tech bubble in 2000.